aws-samples/aws-security-reference-architecture-examples/solutions/cloudtrail/cloudtrail-org/README.md

 # Organization CloudTrail

-The Organization CloudTrail solution will create an Organization CloudTrail within the Organization Management Account that is encrypted with a Customer Managed Key (CMK) managed in the Security Account and logs delivered to the Log Archive Account.
+The Organization CloudTrail solution will create an Organization CloudTrail within the Organization Management Account that is encrypted with a Customer Managed KMS Key managed in the Security Account and logs delivered to the Log Archive Account.
 An Organization CloudTrail logs all events for all AWS accounts in the AWS Organization.

 When you create an organization trail, a trail with the name that you give it will be created in every AWS account